Therapeutic Anti-IgD mAb Biologic

 Author: Dr Tue (Tommie) Gia Nguyen

-Dr Tommie Nguyen is a senior biomedical scientist with over 15 years of experience in R&D in molecular & cell biology, immunology and biotechnology.
+Dr Tommie Nguyen is a senior biomedical scientist with over 15 years of experience in R&D in molecular & cancer cell biology, immunology and biotechnology.
 He was the first scientist to propose and demonstrate the novel therapeutic effects of anti-IgD mAb on autoimmune diseases and allergic inflammatory skin conditions in animal models.
 He is the leading author and inventor on approved patents and publications related to anti-IgD mAb, and the current CEO/CSO/Founder of IMT Group.
-His scientific publications and research highlights can be found at our IMT Research Publications link, Google Scholars or Research Gate Profile
+His scientific publications and research highlights can be found at our IMT Research Publications page, Google Scholars, Research Gate and LinkedIn Profile

 Leave a comment